 Under the Animal Boarding Establishments Act 1963, anyone who wishes to carry on the business of providing accommodation for other people's cats and dogs must obtain a licence.
-The number of cats or dogs that can be boarded will be specified on the licence along with standard and any other specific licensing conditions.
-East Cambridgeshire District Council may authorise a Council officer or a veterinarian to inspect the licensed premises.
+The number of cats or dogs that can be boarded will be specified on the licence along with standard and any other specific licencing conditions.
+East Cambridgeshire District Council may authorise a Council officer or a veterinarian to inspect the licenced premises.

 You may not apply for a licence if you are disqualified from any of the following:

 - keeping an animal boarding establishment